wevm/wagmi/.github/CONTRIBUTING.md

 Thanks for your interest in contributing to wagmi!
 Please take a moment to review this document **before submitting a pull request.**

+If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/tmm/wagmi/discussions) or reach out [on Twitter](https://twitter.com/awkweb).

 ## Pull requests

 **Please ask first before starting work on any significant new features.**